 Read more of this content when you subscribe today.

-A Minnesota court just acquitted pipelines “valve turners” Emily Johnston and Annette Klapstein of all charges.
+A Minnesota court just acquitted pipeline “valve turners” Emily Johnston and Annette Klapstein of all charges.
 First off, in a landmark jury trial that permitted the use of a climate “necessity defense.”
-The defense argued the threat of climate harms justified their action.
-This related to trespassing and shutting off the emergency valve on tar sands oil pipelines.
+The defense argued the threat of climate harm justified their action.
+This is related to trespassing and shutting off the emergency valve on tar sands oil pipelines.

 As well, Judge Tiffany ruled that the prosecution failed to prove any evidence of damage.
 That’s damage to two Enbridge pipelines.
 Also, Klapstein and Johnston faced state felony charges for their part.
 Part in the “Shut It Down” climate direct action two years ago.
 This is where climate activists successfully disrupted all five pipelines.
 Most importantly, pipelines carrying Canadian tar sands crude oil into the United States.

 More interesting is the acquittal came a week after the climate activists preparing to present a “climate necessity defense.”
 Thereby with expert testimony in areas including the pipelines safety.
 In addition to expert testimony was climate science, climate policy and the efficacy of civil disobedience.